Proposals and Deadlines

 Application Deadlines and Notification of Awards

-Application deadlines for the winter/spring grants have passed.
-Applications for the summer grants are due Friday, March 22, 2019, by 5 p.m.
+Application deadlines for Spring/Summer 2019 have have passed.
+Applications for Winter grants are due Friday, October 25, 2019, by midnight.
 The recipients are usually announced within two weeks of the published deadline.

 Winners must notify the LALS program of their acceptance within 10 days of receiving the award.
 Submissions should be sent to the academic administrator.
 Applicants for individual grants must submit all items listed below; applicants for group grants need submit only those listed under Number 1.